cosmos/cosmos-sdk/client/v2/README.md

 :::tip
 AutoCLI can create a gov proposal of any tx by simply setting the `GovProposal` field to `true` in the `autocli.RpcCommandOptions` struct.
+Users can however use the `--no-proposal` flag to disable the proposal creation (which is useful if the authority isn't the gov module on a chain).
 :::

 ### Specifying Subcommands